• Skip to main content

 Don't forget to top this tasty dish with my parmesan cheese alternative!
 It adds that extra hint of cheesy flavor.

-• Lemon One Pot Pasta
+• Easy Lemon Vegan One Pot Pasta

-• Vegan Vodka Sauce Pasta
+• Vegan Cauliflower Alfredo Sauce

 If you make this recipe and LOVE IT, please give it 5 stars ⭐⭐⭐⭐⭐!